Lokonius/Smol-DTM-Simulator/README.md

 # DTM

- Smol Script to simulate Deterministic Turing Machines with one-sided infinite Tapes.
+ Smol script to simulate Deterministic Turing Machines with one-sided infinite tapes.

  This is just a very smol private project and lacks a lot of functionality and may have bugs.